haberdashPI/vscode-selection-utilities/README.md

 a restore the primary selection is always the selection closest to the current cursor position.
 On a cancel, the cursor is placed at the location of the primary selection.

-- "Move primary selection left" (`selection-utilities.move-primary-left`): Make the selection to the left (or above) primary.
+- "Move primary selection left" (`selection-utilities.movePrimaryLeft`): Make the selection to the left (or above) primary.
-- "Move primary selection right" (`selection-utilities.move-primary-right`): Make the selection to the right (or below) primary.
+- "Move primary selection right" (`selection-utilities.movePrimaryRight`): Make the selection to the right (or below) primary.
-- "Focus view on primary selection" (`selection-utilities.focus-primary-selection`): Change the view of the current editor so that the active position of the primary selection is visible.
+- "Focus view on primary selection" (`selection-utilities.focusPrimarySelection`): Change the view of the current editor so that the active position of the primary selection is visible.
-- "Delete primary selection" (`selection-utilities.delete-primary`): Delete the primary selection.
+- "Delete primary selection" (`selection-utilities.deletePrimary`): Delete the primary selection.
-- "Add next match" (`selection-utilities.add-next`): Add the next text which matches the primary selection
+- "Add next match" (`selection-utilities.addNext`): Add the next text which matches the primary selection
-- "Skip to next match" (`selection-utilities.skip-next`): Move the primary selection to the next match.
+- "Skip to next match" (`selection-utilities.skipNext`): Move the primary selection to the next match.
-- "Add previous match" (`selection-utilities.add-prev`): Add the previous text which matches the primary selection
+- "Add previous match" (`selection-utilities.addPrev`): Add the previous text which matches the primary selection
-- "Skip to previous match" (`selection-utilities.skip-prev`): Move the primary selection to the previous match.
+- "Skip to previous match" (`selection-utilities.skipPrev`): Move the primary selection to the previous match.

 ### Splitting/filtering selections

 These commands split, create or filter selections according to tokens.

-- "Split selection(s) by string" (`selection-utilities.split-by`): Splits each selection,
+- "Split selection(s) by string" (`selection-utilities.splitBy`): Splits each selection,
   creating a new selection before and after each given string.
-- "Split selection(s) by newline" (`selection-utilities.split-by-newline`): Like the default
+- "Split selection(s) by newline" (`selection-utilities.splitByNewline`): Like the default
   command in VSCode to split selections by lines, but maintains a selection for each line.
-- "Split selection(s) by regular expression" (`selection-utilities.split-by-regex`): Splits
+- "Split selection(s) by regular expression" (`selection-utilities.splitByRegex`): Splits
   each selection creating a new selection before and after each given string.
-- "Create selections by string" (`selection-utilities.create-by`): For each existing selection create a new selection for each instance of the given string.
+- "Create selections by string" (`selection-utilities.createBy`): For each existing selection create a new selection for each instance of the given string.
-- "Create selections by regex" (`selection-utilities.create-by-regex`): For each existing selection create a new selection for each instance of the given regular expression.
+- "Create selections by regex" (`selection-utilities.createByRegex`): For each existing selection create a new selection for each instance of the given regular expression.
-- "Include selections by..." (`selection-utilities.include-by`): Remove any selections that do not contain a match of the given string.
+- "Include selections by..." (`selection-utilities.includeBy`): Remove any selections that do not contain a match of the given string.
-- "Exclude selections by..." (`selection-utilities.exclude-by`): Remove any selections that contain a match of the given string.
+- "Exclude selections by..." (`selection-utilities.excludeBy`): Remove any selections that contain a match of the given string.
-- "Include selections by... (regex)" (`selection-utilities.include-by-regex`): Remove any selections that do not contain a match of the given regular expression.
+- "Include selections by... (regex)" (`selection-utilities.includeByRegex`): Remove any selections that do not contain a match of the given regular expression.
-- "Exclude selections by... (regex)" (`selection-utilities.exclude-by-regex`): Remove any selections that contain a match of the given regular expression.
+- "Exclude selections by... (regex)" (`selection-utilities.excludeByRegex`): Remove any selections that contain a match of the given regular expression.

 ### Shrinking selections

 These commands modify the start and end of selections.

-- "Trim selection to exclude whitespace at start/end" (`selection-utilities.trim-selection-whitespace`): Self explanatory
+- "Trim selection to exclude whitespace at start/end" (`selection-utilities.trimSelectionWhitespace`): Self explanatory

 ### Editing Text by Selection

 These commands modify selected text in various ways

-- "Left align selections (using spaces)" (`selection-utilities.align-selections-left`):
+- "Left align selections (using spaces)" (`selection-utilities.alignSelectionsLeft`):
   Insert spaces to the left of a selection so that the left side of the selections align.
-- "Right align selections (using spaces)" (`selection-utilities.align-selections-right`):
+- "Right align selections (using spaces)" (`selection-utilities.alignSelectionsRight`):
   Insert spaces to the left of a selection so that the right side of the selections align.
-- "Trim whitespace at start/end of selection" (`selection-utilities.trim-whitespace`)
+- "Trim whitespace at start/end of selection" (`selection-utilities.trimWhitespace`)

 ## Related projects